cytechmobile/radicle-github-actions-adapter/README.md

 ### Running the application

-In order to build the **Radicle GitHub Actions Adapter** execute the provided makefile under project's root directory:
+In order to build the **Radicle GitHub Actions Adapter** use the provided makefile under project's root directory:

 ```bash
 make build